rikardgn/learnCpp/README.md

 - Shows how to use int variables in a program that makes simple calculations
 - floatEx.cpp
 - Shows how to use float variables in a program that makes simple calculations.
+- arrEx.cpp
+- Show to declare simple arrays in C++.
+The program also shows to make simple calculations using arrays.

 Operators
 ---------